Searching for Lepton Flavour (Universality) Violation and Collider Signals from a Singly-Charged Scalar Singlet: Conclusions

 \section{Conclusions}

-In this article we studied the phenomenology of the singly charged $SU(2)_L$ singlet scalar in the light of the hints for LFU violation encoded in the measured values for $\tau\to\mu\nu\nu/\tau(\mu)\to e\nu\nu$ and $V_{us}$ from super allowed beta decays (using CKM unitarity) compared to $V_{us}$ from Kaon and tau decays.
-Interestingly, the singly charged scalar has only three free couplings (due to hemiticity of the Lagrangain) and is therefore very predictive: it necessarily violates LF(U) and leads to a positive definite effect in $\ell\to\ell^\prime\nu\nu$ as preferred by data while there is no (pure) NP contribution to the otherwise so stringently constraining electron EDM.

-Recasting ATLAS searches for right-handed sleptons we derive a coupling independent limit of $m_\phi\approx200\,$GeV.
-In the region preferred by LFU violation in tau decays and the CAA, $\xi_{13}\approx0$ is required by $\mu\to e\gamma$, leading to an LHC bound of $m_\phi\approx300\,$GeV.
-Concerning LFV, we predicted ${\rm Br}[\tau\to e\gamma]$ to be of order of a few times $10^{-11}$ and ${\rm Br}[\tau\to e\mu\mu]\approx 10^{-10}m_\phi^2/(5\,{\rm TeV})^2$.
-Furthermore, we pointed out that our model can be tested not only by future experiments searching for these LFV decays, but also via direct searches at the HL (HE) LHC and FCC-hh and by mono photon searches at future $e^+e^-$ colliders.
-In particular, FCC-hh could improve the bound on $m_\phi$ and push the predicted value for ${\rm Br}{[\tau\to e\mu\mu]}$ towards the region observable by BELLE II and FCC-ee, providing a prime example of complementarity between low energy precision experiments and direct searches for NP.
+Recasting ATLAS searches for right-handed sleptons we derive a {novel} coupling independent limit of $m_\phi\approx200\,$GeV.
+In the region preferred by LFU violation in tau decays and the CAA, $\lambda_{13}\approx0$ is required by $\mu\to e\gamma$, leading to an LHC bound of $m_\phi\approx300\,$GeV.
+Concerning lepton flavour violation, we predicted ${\rm Br}[\tau\to e\gamma]$ to be of order of a few times $10^{-11}$ and ${\rm Br}[\tau\to e\mu\mu]\approx 10^{-10}m_\phi^2/(5\,{\rm TeV})^2$.
+Therefore, our model can be tested not only by future experiments searching for these LFV decays, but also via direct searches at the High-Luminosity (High-Energy) LHC and FCC-hh and by monophoton searches at future $e^+e^-$ colliders.
+In particular, the FCC-hh could improve the bound on $m_\phi$ and push the predicted value for ${\rm Br}{[\tau\to e\mu\mu]}$ towards the region observable by BELLE II and FCC-ee, providing a prime example of complementarity between low energy precision experiments and direct searches for NP.

-\section{$\mu\to e$ conversion}
+\section{$\mu\to e$ Conversion}

 The SM-contributions to $\mu \to e$ conversion can safely be neglected.
-We parametrise the NP-contributions by the effective Lagrangian
+We parametrise the NP contributions by the effective Lagrangian

 with